Someone may soon be become an instant billionaire.

 7. Set a budget.

-How could you blow through $500 million, right?
+How could you blow through that kind of money, right?
 Wrong.
 Even with a huge sum of money, you still have to set a budget.
 "Realize it's not a bottomless pit of money.
 Don't spend wildly in the belief that it'll last forever," said Edelman.
 "A financial adviser can tell you how much income you can receive monthly from your winnings — you need to live on that amount or less."
 Sandberg agreed, saying, "Set a budget, but also allow yourself those dream purchases.
 It's a balance."

 8. Donate to charity.